INDUSTRIAL DISPLAY MONITORS · TOUCH MONITORS · OEM / ODM

 Brightness Standard, high-brightness, and sunlight-readable configurations for indoor or outdoor deployment

-Touch Technology PCAP or resistive touch selected around operating conditions, glove use, and input behavior
+Touch Technology PCAP or resistive touch selected around operating conditions, glove use, wet-touch behavior, and input requirements

 Signal Interfaces HDMI / VGA / DVI / LVDS with project-defined interface mapping and touch integration